matthewswogger/group_project/README.md

 # How to deal with large ass csv files
 I set it up so that csv files will not be tracked by git so they will not be pushed to github because they are very large.
-I zipped the csv files together, they are in the `data` folder.
-Before running any code you need to go to that folder and unzip the files.
+I zipped the `data` folder with all four csv files together.
+I will email this zipfile to you.
+Before running any code you need to place the zipfile in the folder and unzip it.
+Zip files will also not be tracked by git.

 If you save a csv file at some point make sure to let the rest of us know so we get the same data.